morewings/koval-docusaurus/docs/theme/css.md

 ## `--kg-size-unit`

 This variable defines a lowest common size denomitator.
-It helps to achieve with harmony for element sizes, margins and paddings.
+It helps to achieve visual harmony for element sizes, margins and paddings.

 ```css
 .element {